Updated May 30, 2023

 CHAR means CHARACTER.
-In Excel CHAR, the function is a TEXT formula that returns the character, which is specified by the numbers from 1 to 255.
-These characters are inbuilt by Microsoft based on the numbers that we supply.
-It is very useful to insert characters to our strings while writing something.
+In Excel CHAR, the function is a TEXT formula that returns the character specified by numbers 1 to 255.
+Microsoft builds these characters based on the numbers that we supply.
+It is very useful to insert characters into our strings while writing something.
 These characters ordinarily cannot type from our normal keyboard.
 Instead, we need to use the CHAR function.

 CHAR Formula in Excel: